soi-20/brains/README.md

 ### `Intro: The Inputs and Functions of My Thinking`

-- Goal: Decentralize my brain to a network of brains
+- Goal: Decentralize my brain to [a network of brains](https://tarsmachine.substack.com/welcome).(WIP)

 ### `Structure`